lostfictions/bort/README.md

 a nice bot 4 u.

-dockerized. will spin up Slack and/or Discord clients if the respective environment variables are present. possible env vars are:
+dockerized. will spin up ~~Slack and/or~~ Discord clients if the respective environment variables are present. possible env vars are:

-- `SLACK_TOKENS`: a Slack API token, or a comma-separated list of Slack API tokens
 - `DISCORD_TOKEN`: a Discord API token
 - `USE_CLI`: if 'true', will start up an interface that reads from stdin and prints to stdout instead of connecting to any servers.